Dynamic Zoom Simulations of structure formation beyond standard cosmology: Numerical methods and cosmological models

-More specifically, DZS operates from a redshift $z_{lc}$, at which the lightcone enters the volume of a simulation, by performing the following tasks in any global discrete timestep:\footnote{Both Arepo and Gadget4 employ discrete timesteps to advance the trajectories of simulated particles.
+More specifically, the DZS algorithm operates from a redshift $z_{lc}$, at which the light cone enters the volume of a simulation, by performing the following tasks in any global discrete timestep:\footnote{Both Arepo and Gadget4 employ discrete timesteps to advance the trajectories of simulated particles.
 Each particle is allowed to have its own timestep (e.g., for an accurate integration of high-density environments).
-DZS can operate only when all particles adjust to the same simulation time, i.e., ``synchronize''.
-This happens in so-called ``global'' timesteps.} \begin{itemize} \item calculate the value of $R_{lc}$ at the current step; \item perform a depth-first ``tree walk'' \citep[akin to the one done by the \texttt{tree} solver and detailed in][]{garaldi_dynamic_2020} to check if nodes outside of the lightcone can be merged into a particle, according to a user-defined derefinement criterion.
-Those nodes are flagged for derefinement and the particles they contain are flagged for elimination; \item remove from the simulation the particles flagged for elimination; \item use the mass, center of mass and center of mass velocity of flagged nodes to create new low-resolution particles to replace the ones that have been removed. \end{itemize} Repeating these operations over and over as the simulation advances yields a progressively reduced number of particles, as most of the simulation volume adjusts to a lower resolution.
-This results in decreased memory and run time requirements, without significant modifications to the lightcone-like output.
+The DZS technique can only operate when all particles adjust to the same simulation time, i.e., ``synchronize''.
+This happens in so-called ``global'' timesteps.} \begin{itemize} \item calculate the value of $R_{lc}$ at the current step; \item perform a depth-first ``tree walk'' \citep[akin to the one done by the \texttt{tree} solver and detailed in][]{garaldi_dynamic_2020} to check if nodes outside of the light cone can be merged into a particle, according to a user-defined de-refinement criterion.
+Those nodes are flagged for de-refinement and the particles they contain are flagged for elimination; \item remove from the simulation the particles flagged for elimination; \item use the mass, center of mass, and center of mass velocity of flagged nodes to create new low-resolution particles to replace the ones that have been removed. \end{itemize} Repeating these operations over and over as the simulation advances yields a progressively reduced number of particles, as most of the simulation volume adjusts to a lower resolution.
+This results in decreased memory and run time requirements, without significant modifications to the light-cone-like output.

-Besides the tree itself, the derefinement criterion employed in DZS can also be borrowed from the hierarchical multipole solver.
-In fact, the DZS adaptation of the geometric criterion tests the distance between a node located outside of the lightcone and the "outer edge" of the lightcone itself, i.e., the spherical surface with radius $R_{lc}$.
-If the node is far enough from the lightcone edge, it satisfies the criterion and is flagged for derefinement.
+Besides the tree itself, the de-refinement criterion employed in DZSs can also be borrowed from the hierarchical multipole solver.
+In fact, the DZS adaptation of the geometric criterion tests the distance between a node located outside of the light cone and the "outer edge" of the light cone itself, i.e., the spherical surface with radius $R_{lc}$.
+If the node is far enough from the light cone edge, it satisfies the criterion and is flagged for de-refinement.
 More specifically, when